 "Of paramount importance is my interest in people.
 A patient orientated approach has always guided my management decisions."

 mesothelioma and occupational lung disease

-We advise GP recommended referrals but self referrals are also welcome.If you have any change in your condition before you come to your appointment, please see your GP immediately.
+We advise GP recommended referrals but self referrals are possible if patients are self funding.If you have any change in your condition before you come to your appointment, please see your GP immediately.

 Procedures / Treatments

 Asthma symptoms include coughing, wheezing, a tight feeling in the chest and trouble breathing.… More

 This term is used to describe lung disease where the breathing tubes become blocked and the surrounding tissue and air sacs inside the lungs become damaged.… More